External Source integration use case: Converting Feedback Between Types Using External Sources

-Note that while Centercode’s integration features are intended to be approachable by a Customer Validation Professional, you might need to enlist help from an internal technical resource and refer to our vocabulary and troubleshooting documentation .
+Note that while Centercode’s integration features are intended to be approachable by Project Managers, you may require help from an internal technical resource who understands webhook functionality and how to format JSON.

 In this guide, you will:

-- Create (or identify an existing) API Key in Centercode
+- Create (or identify an existing) API Key at the Community level

-- Configure an External Source to receive feedback in Centercode
+- Configure an External Source to receive feedback in Ideas Feedback Type

 In order to configure both sides of this integration, you will need: